lukevella/rallly-selfhosted/README.md

 In the root of this project you will find a file called `config.env`.
 This is where you can set your environment variables to configure your instance.

-Start by generating a secret key. **Muste be at least 32-characters long**.
+Start by generating a secret key. **Must be at least 32-characters long**.

 ```sh
 openssl rand -base64 32